Skip to content

 The Value-Tech Framework: Balancing Performance and Cost

-1. Verified Standards: Ensure the product meets ANSI or ISO impact and UV ratings.
+1. Verified Standards: Ensure the product meets ANSI Z87.1 (impact) or ISO 12312 (sunglasses) ratings.

 Maintaining Your Performance Investment

-Performance Eyewear Maintenance Checklist:
+Maintenance Checklist:

 • Daily Rinse: Use lukewarm water to remove salt and grit before wiping.